On Incidence Algebras and their Representations: Introduction and Preliminaries

 To answer all these questions and put them in perspective, we introduce a class of algebras close to incidence algebras, and which are {\it flat deformations of incidence algebras}.
 This is somewhat close in spirit to homological methods and work present in other contexts in literature, including work related to Schurian algebras (i.e. algebras for which $\dim(eAf)\leq 1$ for all primitive orthogonal idempotents $e,f$); \cite{AA1,AA2,ACMT,IZ,MSS,MS}.
-The convergence of the algebra, topology and combinatorics will lead, however, to several classifications and descriptions of classes of algebras and representations.
+The convergence of the algebra, topology and combinatorics will lead, however, to several classifications and descriptions of several classes of algebras and representations.

-Briefly, to obtain such a deformed incidence algebra $I_\lambda(P,\KK)$, simply twist the multiplication of the combinatorial basis, by non-zero scalars: $f_{xy}f_{yz}=\lambda(x,y,z)f_{xz}, \,\lambda(x,y,z)\in\KK^*$ (Definition \ref{d.1}).
-We show that isomorphism types of such algebras are classified by the orbits of the action of the automorphism group of the poset $P$ on the singular cohomology $H^2(\Delta(P),\KK^*)$, where $\Delta(P)$ is the simplicial realization of the poset $P$.
+Briefly, we define a deformation $I_\lambda(P,\KK)$ of the incidence algebra of $P$ as the algebra obtained by simply twisting the multiplication of the combinatorial basis $f_{xy}$, by non-zero scalars $\lambda(x,y,z)$, such that it remains associative: the new multiplication $*_\lambda$ is then $f_{xy}*_\lambda f_{yz}=\lambda(x,y,z)f_{xz}, \,\lambda(x,y,z)\in\KK^*$ (Definition \ref{d.1}).
+We show that isomorphism types of such algebras are classified by the orbits of the action of the automorphism group of the poset $P$ on the singular cohomology $H^2(\Delta(P),\KK^\times)$, where $\Delta(P)$ is the simplicial realization of the poset $P$.
 Using this setup, the faithful distributive representations of the incidence algebra are easily seen to be in 1-1 correspondence with $H^1(\Delta(P),\KK)$, recovering in particular Feinberg's result \cite{F1}.
-By bringing in homological methods, our result however can be used to directly compute the variety (set) of all such representations.
-Our second main result is then the following structure and characterization statement (Theorem \ref{t.definc}); the setup in all statements that follow is that of finite dimensional basic pointed algebras; that is, algebras for which are basic and every simple module is 1-dimensional (equivalently, $\End(S)=\KK$ for every simple $A$-module $S$), as this is the case of interest for representation theory.
+By bringing in homological methods and reinterpretation, our result however can be used to directly compute the variety (set) of all such representations.

+The framework in all statements that follow is that of finite dimensional (basic) pointed algebras; that is, algebras for which every simple module is 1-dimensional (equivalently, $\End(S)=\KK$ for every simple $A$-module $S$, and $A$ is basic); up to Morita equivalence, one classically reduces to this case for representation theory.
 (Such algebras are usually just called pointed, but we may sometimes use basic pointed in order to emphasize the hypothesis).

+Our second main result is then the following structure and characterization statement (Theorem \ref{t.definc}), answering the above mentioned question regarding the distributivity and locally-hereditary properties, and further relating these to another finiteness (so combinatorial) condition - the finiteness of the set of two-sided ideals.